addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-12-netconf-cli-server-communication.md

 ---
-title:  "Using NETCONF CLI Clients to Update Switch Configuration"
+title:  "Using NETCONF Client and Server to Update Switch Configuration"
 date:   2023-05-12 11:30:40 +0100
 author: Emir Hasanovic
 categories: